After Jacob Returned from Paddan Aram,

 Then, because of the terrible episode at Shechem, God reaffirmed Jacob’s new name.
 He said: Your name is Ya’akov, but you will no longer be called Ya’akov; your name will be Israel.”
 So He named him Isra’el (35:10).
 From this point on, God only calls him by his new name Isra’el.
 His name does appear in the narrative as Jacob, but whenever God personally addresses him, He calls him Isra’el.
 He was a prince of God and he took comfort in that, and lived as one who possessed such a holy calling.

-And so, of course, should it be with us today.
-As those who have been made co-heirs with Christ (Romans 8:17) of all things (Hebrews 1:2)we have a noble calling and therefore, great responsibilities.
+And so, of course, should it be so with us today.
+As those who have been made co-heirs with Christ (Romans 8:17) of all things (Hebrews 1:2), we have a noble calling and therefore, great responsibilities.
 The strongest incentive to holy living is the understanding of our holy calling.
 Rabbi Sha’ul said: As a prisoner for the Lord, then, I urge you to live a life worthy of the holy calling you have received (Ephesians 4:1).535

 And then God reconfirmed the Abrahamic Covenant upon Isra’el when He said: I am God Almighty or El Shaddai.
 This is how God referred to Himself to Abraham (17:1) and Isaac (28:3).
 The name comes from the idea that all might and power is expressed in the term God or El.
 The word Almighty comes from a root word meaning strong and powerful, meaning that God is able to meet all our needs.
 He was able to fulfill all the promises He had made to Abraham and to Isaac.
 Pray today that God will meet your needs (not wants, but needs).
 God’s Word says: And my God will meet all your needs according to His glorious riches in Christ Jesus (Philippians 4:19).

 God said: Be fruitful and increase in number.
-He is not thinking of more sons or daughters.
+He was not thinking of more sons or daughters.
 Instead, God was thinking of a nation.
 The nation of Isra’el, and the congregation or kahal of twelve tribes will come from Isra’el.
 In fact, this version of the patriarchal promises contains an element unheard of since the days of Abraham (17:6,16); kings will come from Jacob’s body.
 This promise foreshadows the coming Messiah, the centerpiece in God’s ultimate plan of salvation.536 The Land I gave to Abraham and Isaac I also give to you, and I will give this Land to your descendants after you (35:11-12).

 Then God went up the heavenly ladder back to heaven from Ya’akov at the place where He had talked with him.
 And just as he had done some thirty years ago when God had spoken to him at Bethel, Jacob set up a stone pillar at the place where God had talked with him, and he poured out a drink offering on it; he also poured oil on it (35:13-14).
 The pillar and the pouring of oil were a repetition of the actions he performed the first time he was here (28:18-22).
 This is the first mention of the drink offering in the Scriptures.
 In 29:22 Ya’akov promised to make this place the house of God; now here he fulfills that promise.
 By pouring out a drink offering here, he treats it as such.
 Later, such drink offerings, though not a primary part of the Levitical sacrificial system, were offered frequently as supplementary gifts of devotion and dedication, and it was no doubt with such a motive that Jacob acted here.537